 Examples of live virus vaccines to avoid include:

 - MMR (measles, mumps and rubella)

 - Small pox

 - Chicken pox

-- Shingles Zostavax[®]
+- Shingles

-- Flu mist
+- Flu Mist

-An immunization protocol is provided in the Resources section.
-To be safe you should always contact your transplant nurse coordinator or transplant doctor before receiving an immunization.
+An immunization protocol is provided in the "Resources" section.
+To be safe you should always contact your transplant nurse coordinator or transplant physician before receiving an immunization.